-Hockey: Play using a pool noodle and koosh ball.
+Hockey: Play using a pool noodle and soft ball.
 Badminton: Take a metal hanger and pull the straight edge to form a circle/diamond shape.
 Then pull a pair of old nylons over it to make it into a racquet.
 Straighten the hook so it can be used as a handle and cover the sharp end with tape.
 Use a sponge as the bird.

-Bowling: Use a soft utility ball and clean, empty, plastic juice containers (2L) or empty tennis ball cans as the pins.
+Bowling: Use a soft utility ball and empty plastic juice containers, flower pots or tennis ball cans as the pins.